manuelpastorringuelet/mood/README.md

 15. Selecting journal entries
 - create `auth.ts` file in the `utils` folder to fetch a user from the database using Prisma and Clerk authentication.

+16. New Journal Entry UI
+- Create `EntryCard` & `NewEntryCard` components
+- Style the components and add them to the `Journal` page